arkytroite/Civ-Mod/README.md

   * Doubled by Raging Barbarians
   * Scales with Game Speed (less revolutions for less Turns)
 * When Slaves revolt, they turn into barbarian units along with any nearby Slaves.
-* Slaves within a large radius of active revolutions will refuse to work for one Turn, but won't revolt.
+* Slaves within a larger radius of active revolutions will refuse to work for one Turn, but won't revolt.
 * Slaves captured (or rescued) by barbarians become barbarians themselves.
 * Workers taken by threats from city-states will not convert into slaves.
 * Slaves can be obtained through Social Policies